actions-marketplace-validations/itzzjb_dockai/README.md

 - Medium projects: ~15,000-30,000 tokens (~$0.05-0.15)
 - Complex projects with retries: ~50,000+ tokens (~$0.20+)

 DockAI reports token usage after each run for transparency.
+Well-customized instances typically use fewer tokens due to fewer retries.

 ### Can I use it with private registries?